 Watch these seventh- and eighth-graders jam at a Battle of the Bands:

 A music school franchise for all ages

 At Bach to Rock, we don’t believe anyone is too young — or too old — to learn to play music.
-Our Rock and Roll early childhood program uses structured musical games and activities to expose children as young as 1 year to the fundamentals.
+Our Rock n Roll early childhood program uses structured musical games and activities to expose children as young as 1 year to the fundamentals.
 Kids ages 3-5 learn about instruments, musical symbols and rhythms in our Rock City program.
+Our group piano class, Kids n Keys, is perfect for ages 5-7 to learn music fundamentals.
 By about age 7, kids are ready to pick out the instrument they want to learn and start taking individual and group lessons.
 We offer birthday parties and corporate events that cater to people of all ages, and our senior citizen programs help retirees play instruments they’ve always wanted to learn.
 We also have adult bands, often formed by parents who’ve seen their children succeed at Bach to Rock.

 Our core enrollment, of course, is school-aged children.
 Children can actually learn everything they need to know to become professional musicians, although many simply gain a lifetime of enjoyment through a fulfilling hobby.
 We combine individual lessons with ensemble instruction and hold weekly jam sessions that lead to Battles of the Bands and recording in our in-house professional studios.
 We regularly schedule public concerts that instill confidence in our students and help them polish their performing skills.
 These activities foster teamwork, build self-esteem and motivate students.

 It’s a far superior approach to traditional music instruction, and it’s one of the reasons our corporate and franchise locations have been so popular.
 Aaron now sees what was lacking in his own classical piano training growing up.
 He wonders what might have happened if Bach to Rock had been around when he was a kid.